-Downloaded from nejm.org at UNIV STUDI PIEMONTE ORIENTALE on August 1, 2012.
+Downloaded from nejm.org at UNIV STUDI PIEMONTE ORIENTALE on August 9, 2012.
 For personal use only.
 No other uses without permission.

-Using this information, we determined that the time it takes to bring innovative, high-risk devices to patients in the United States is similar to or shorter than that in the top four European markets (see figure).
-The public (CMS) process in the United To further illustrate this point, we compared the time to approval for five innovative, high-risk medical devices available in France, Italy, and the United States (see table).
-These case studies indicate that the average time to market access for these devices
+Using this information, we determined that the time it takes to bring innovative, high-risk devices to patients in the United To further illustrate this point, we compared the time to approval for five innovative, high-risk medical devices available in France,